Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 Your list price is not just a number.
 It is a strategy.
 Get it right and the market works for you.
 Get it wrong and you spend months chasing the price down.

-🏷️ Overpricing is the most common seller mistake in Toronto · The first week on market generates the most buyer traffic: price right from day one · From listing to closing typically takes two to four months
+🏷 Overpricing is the most common seller mistake in Toronto · First-week buyer traffic is the highest it will ever be: price right from day one · From listing to closing typically takes two to four months

 01

-No decision you make as a seller has more impact on your final sale price than how you price the home at the start.
+No decision you make when selling a house in Toronto has more impact on your final sale price than how you price the home at the start.
 Not the staging, not the timing, not the listing photos.
 The list price determines who sees the home, who comes to look at it, and what offers come in during the period when buyer attention is highest.

 The foundation of any list price is a comparative market analysis (CMA), prepared by your agent.
 A CMA looks at homes in your neighbourhood that have sold recently with similar size, condition, age, and features.
 These comparable sales tell you what buyers are actually willing to pay in today's market.
 The key word is "sold."
 Active listings are aspirations, not evidence.